 The other thing I absolutely love doing is making the placecards.
 I love how they turned out this year!
 Here is how I made them:

-1. I purchased a box of “decorative accents” from the WalMart craft department (it’s the only “craft” store in town).
+- Purchase a box of “decorative accents” from any craft store.
+I got mine in the WalMart craft department (it’s the only “craft” store in town).
 It included the twine balls, plus several other types which I did not use.
 You can get similar twine balls here.

-2. I first fiddled with the twine balls to see how they best stood up straight, and then I hot-glued paperclips to them.
+- Play with the twine balls to see how they best standd up straight, and then use hot glue to attach paperclips to them.
 Make sure to put the paperclip in far enough to the ball so that its center of gravity won’t change too drastically once you add the name card.
 Also make sure to use enough glue so the paperclip stays stable—it may be more than you think.

-3. For the name cards I used the fonts “Austie Bost Rest of Our Lives” for the script, and “Copperplate Gothic” (should come installed on most computers) for the print.
-I then printed the names out onto plain white cardstock.
+- Print the names out onto plain white cardstock.
+For the name cards I used the fonts “Austie Bost Rest of Our Lives” for the script, and “Copperplate Gothic” (should come installed on most computers) for the print.

-4. I punched owls (I used this punch from Stampin’ Up!, but only used the owl part) out of patterned paper, inked the edges with black ink, and then adhered them next to the names.
+- Use a punch to punch a design out of patterned paper.
+I punched owls (I used this punch from Stampin’ Up!, but only used the owl part) out of brown patterned paper, inked the edges with black ink, and then adhered them next to the names.

-6. I then adhered the ribbon to the back of each of the white cards, glued them to kraft colored cardstock, and then used my paper trimmer to cut them out again.
+- Adhere the ribbon to the back of each of the white cards, glue them to kraft colored cardstock, and then use a paper trimmer to cut them out again.

-7. I put them in the paperclips, and got to setting the table!
+- Put the cards in the paperclips, and have fun setting the table!

-EVERYONE: BRIA DID THE NAPKINS AND THEY ARE AMAZING!
+EVERYONE: MY DAUGHTER DID THE NAPKINS AND THEY ARE AMAZING!

 Now I’ve got to go get started on the rest of my pies.
-I ran out of GF flour and had to send Joel out in the snowstorm to get me more—it hasn’t stopped snowing around here for nearly two days!
+I ran out of GF flour and had to send my husband out in the snowstorm to get me more—it hasn’t stopped snowing around here for nearly two days!

 Regardless of the snow, I am thankful to have my little family to celebrate with, as well as some friends who will be joining us.
 I wish all of you a wonderfully happy Thanksgiving this year, too.